 Too much money for too little content

-Busuu covers a handful of languages, but it doesn’t do any of them very well.
+Busuu covers a handful of languages, but it only does a few of them decently.
+Unfortunately Japanese isn’t one of them.
 The highlight is the language exchange part of the app, where you can get writing or speech corrected.
 But that’s really the only thing we love about it.

-The price is a problem because of the lack of content.
+The price is a problem because although it’s not really expensive, it’s not as comprehensive as some of the other apps out there.
 You also won’t get instruction on the basics with Busuu—like grammar, pronunciation, or discussion of the writing systems.

-- Busuu’s language exchange forum is an excellent idea for language learning.
+- Busuu’s language exchange feature is an excellent idea for language learning.

-- You can get the language exchange forum access with a free subscription.
+- You can get access to the language exchange aspect with a free subscription.

-- Busuu skips basic instruction, leaving you confused.
+- It skips most grammar instruction, leaving you confused.

 An old approach that isn’t worth it